entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Cloutier (1991a); Friedman (2007), Character 71.

 > - Characters D14 (Deleted characters) in 'early gnathostome phylogeny dataset'.
-> - > - Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."
+> - Castiello (2018): "This character is problematic because it is not clear how it is possible to distinguish the submandibulars from the branchiostegals (which presence or absence is considered in character 280."

 > - The coding of *Qujingodus* is ?.

 143. Internasal pits: absent (0), one large pit (1), shallow pits with midline ridge (2), deep pear-shaped pits (3)
 > Friedman (2007), Character 91; Lu *et al.* (2016), character 120; Clement et al. (2018), character 119.
+> Lu *et al.* (2016), character 120; Clement et al. (2018), character 119.
 > - Characters 386 and 387 in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is 3.
-> - **Clement *et al*.
-(2018), Character 119 (character 387 here).**

 144. Vomers, contact of: not meeting in midline (0), meeting medially (1)
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), modified, Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 81; Friedman (2007), Character 77.